A plaque remaining from the Big Apple Night Club at West 135th Street and Seventh Avenue in Harlem.

 “To learn who rules over you, simply find out who you are not allowed to criticize” (Voltaire?)

 “To learn who rules over you, simply find out who you are not allowed to criticize.—Voltaire” suddenly became the subject of “Quote of the Day” on several websites in 2012, even though Voltaire lived from 1694-1778.
 The quotation does not appear at all in the Google News Archive.
 There is no evidence for the quotation in any of Voltaire’s writings.
-The origin of the quotation is unknown.
+The author is probably Kevin Strom, who wrote in National Vanguard on August 14, 1993:

-Several website forums have posters, posting from 2010 and slightly earlier, who have added the “Voltaire” quotation to their posts.
-However, the dates might not be accurate and the quotation might have been recently added to the signature of these old posts.
+Several website forums have contributors, posting from 2010 and slightly earlier, who have added the “Voltaire” quotation to their posts.
+However, the early 2000s dates might not be accurate and the quotation might have been recently added to the signature of these old posts.
 The blog Ex Cathedra has the quote in a left-hand column and calls it “Voltaire’s Razor” (after “Occam’s razor”).

 Wikipedia: Voltaire